Skip to main content

 In the 1950s, commercial solar silicon photovoltaic (PV) cells came onto the market.
 For the first time, the sun powered satellites, radios, and even heating systems.
 Despite these early successes, the expensive and novel technology did not inspire an immediate energy revolution.

 That changed dramatically with the energy crises of the 1970s.
 The U.S. had about 6% of the world’s population, but used 30% of the world’s energy, and that demand kept growing.
-As limited supply and greater demand led to price spikes, President Richard Nixon started price controls in 1971 to create artificially affordable gas.
-His domestic policies could not influence the international market, however.
+As limited supply and greater demand led to price spikes, President Richard Nixon started price controls in 1971 to create artificially affordable gas, however, his domestic policies could not influence the International market.

 Car at gas station.
 Sign reads: Is your number even today